Skip to main content

 Travel challenges for LGBT+ workers

-Newcastle University student Gustavo Abdiel Aguilar-Miranda – who worked shoreside in Panama before moving to the UK – is helping to shine a light on potential travel issues for LGBT+ maritime professionals
+Newcastle University student Gustavo Abdiel Aguilar-Miranda – who worked shoreside in Panama before moving to the UK – has helped to shine a light on potential travel issues for LGBT+ maritime professionals*

 My project explores the lived experiences of LGBT+ employees in Panama's maritime sector, including attitudes of stakeholders towards LGBT+ people and how these attitudes impact life histories, future prospects, sense of identity and wellbeing.